-You are never better off without a mediocre VP
+You are almost always better off with no VP of Sales than a mediocre one

 I wrote a version of this post some time ago, and I think it’s really one of the most important posts on SaaStr of all time, so I wanted to update it, especially in these times of more scrutiny and less capital.
 Because many of you are wondering … should I let my VP of Sales go?